sahilabs/Pulmonary-Fibrosis-Progression/README.md

 ## DATA
  ## CT_SCAN
   Baseline chest CT scan of patients is provided.
-CT Scan is in Dicom file(Digital Imaging and Communications in Medicine).
+CT Scan is in Dicom file(Digital Imaging and Communications in Medicine). write the use of ct scan add some anoated images
-Inser ct scan image,meta data
  ## TABULAR_DATA  (Measuring_FVC)
   A patient has an image acquired at time Week = 0(CT_scan) and has numerous follow up visits over the course of approximately 1-2 years, at which time their FVC is measured.
   Lung function is assessed based on output from a spirometer, which measures the forced vital capacity (FVC), i.e. the volume of air exhaled.